barafael/barafael.github.io/_posts/2018-06-04-How-The-Rust-Compiler-Prevents-Mistakes.md

 }
 ```

-panics with 'index out of bounds' at runtime.
-Rust cannot catch that kind of bug at compile time (it is really really hard to catch in the general case)!
+This code panics with 'index out of bounds' at runtime.
+Rust cannot catch that kind of bug at compile time (it is hard to catch in the general case)!

 # The Real Fun Stuff: Access to Shared Data

-Data races can happen if these 3 conditions are met: (1) multiple parts of a program have access to the same memory (sharing), (2) at least one of them writes to the shared data (mutation), and (3) there is no mechanism in place to ensure proper order of transactions (synchronisation).
+Data races can happen if these 3 conditions are met: (1) multiple parts of a program have access to the same memory (sharing), (2) at least one of them writes to the shared data (mutation), and (3) there is no mechanism in place to ensure proper order of transactions (synchronization).

 To wrap everything in mutexes and semaphores is one viable option, but Rust offers a safer and faster option: ensuring the first 2 conditions are never true at the same time.
 This is what "Sharing XOR mutation" means: either many processes read, or at most one writes.
-It turns out the borrow checker that ensures memory errors never happen also prevents many issues arising from shared access to ressources, because there is always a clear owner and it is known if and how data is shared.
+It turns out the borrow checker that ensures memory errors never happen also prevents many issues arising from shared access to resources because there is always a clear owner and it is known if and how data is shared.

 Here is what a multithreaded C++ program could look like: